beala/ai_tools/README.md

 # transcribe_podcast.py

 This script allows you to transcribe podcast episodes from Overcast.fm using OpenAI's GPT-4.
-The resulting transcript can be saved to an output file or printed to stdout.
+The resulting transcript is printed to stdout.

 ## Dependencies
 Install the required dependencies using: